The Highlights of Rome in One Day

 Like this article about what to see & do in Rome in 24 hours?
 Pin it!

-This post about 24 hours in Rome contains an affiliate link.
-When you make a purchase using this link it might buy Spend Life Traveling a cup of coffee at no extra cost to you.
+This post about 24 hours in Rome contains affiliate links.
+When you make a purchase using these links it might buy Spend Life Traveling a cup of coffee at no extra cost to you.
 This way we can stay awake to continue publishing travel articles for you.
 Thanks!